gastighost/real-estate-app-api/README.md

 ## Description

 A NestJS application for my property app.
 Built with MongoDB and Prisma as an ORM.
 End to end testing is done with JestJS and supertest.
+CI is executed via github actions.

 ## Installation